 Navy Strength and Proof (and so overproof) defined

-In 1816, proof become more closely defined when Bartholomew Sikes invented an accurate hydrometer, which measured 100 proof at just over 57% alcohol by volume (57.142857% to be exact).
-Sikes' new scale was adopted in law in 1818.
-It defined a 100 proof spirit as 4/7 the alcohol purity by volume.
+In 1816, proof became more closely defined when Bartholomew Sikes invented an accurate hydrometer, which measured 100 proof at just over 57% alcohol by volume (57.142857% to be exact).
+Sikes' new scale was adopted in law in 1818 and it defined a 100 proof spirit as 4/7 the alcohol purity by volume.
 Or to put it another way, to convert the percentage of alcohol by volume (alc./vol.) to degrees proof spirit, multiply the percentage by 7/4, or 1.75.

 This measure stayed in place until 1 January 1980, when the United Kingdom adopted the alc./vol. standard to measure alcohol content, as prescribed by the European Union, (according to the recommendation of the International Organization of Legal Metrology) measuring alcohol strength as a percentage of alcohol by volume at a temperature of 20°C. The law was itself essentially a direct manifestation of the Gay-Lussac scale, which measures ethanol as a percentage - rather than in degrees - of total volume.